chenmargalit/State-of-the-nation/README.md

 # State-of-the-nation
 Analysis of American presidents state of the nation speech.
-This is the another part of the enternal tool (see [see here for another part](https://github.com/chenmargalit/Text-classification).
+This is the another part of the iternal tool (see [see here for another part](https://github.com/chenmargalit/Text-classification).
 A more classical (yet very insightful) text analysis using:
 * Sklearn
 * Scipy
 * Gensim